 The current article was written to help you get familiar with the procedure of implementing COM interface hooking.
 Here you’ll find: theory, functional code samples, and clear explanations.
 If you are acquainted with user-mode API hooks, it will be apparent to you that the process of API hooking shares some features with hooking COM objects (not only in methods used, but also in their purpose).
 However COM technology has its own specifics, so the two processes differ in some aspects.
 The process of COM object hooking has two major approaches.
 Each approach will be considered in details; we will consider the upsides and downsides of each of them.
 To make the process described here easier to follow, we have tried to make the code examples given here simple in order to focus on what is relevant for our task.

-More information about the API hooking process is available in the API Hooking post.
+More information about the API hooking process is available in the Windows API Hooking post.

 1. Learning basics of COM objects